ocfl-archive/gocfl/docs/quickstart.md

 The object contains the new or changed files from the directory `/temp/ocfltest1`.
 The digest is derived from the existing manifest.

-By default, deduplication is performed.
-If you want to disable deduplication, use the `--no-deduplicate` flag (less I/O, faster).
+By default, de-duplication is performed.
+If you want to disable de-duplication, use the `--no-deduplicate` flag (less I/O, faster).